Hepatic lipidosis, a.k.a. “fatty liver disease,” is a serious and debilitating condition in cats.

 You can be pretty sure that your cat is stressed if they start hiding.
 While some cats may normally be more solitary than others, a sudden and persistent change in the way they’re interacting (or not) with you should be cause for concerning.
 Not only could an increase in hiding be a sign of stress in cats, but it can also be indicative of pain or problems as wide ranging as a urinary obstruction, kidney disease, a digestive obstruction, or much more.
 So just remember… “hide and seek” is a bad game for a cat.

-To learn more about this potentially deadly condition, read Dr. Christopher Byers’ great review of feline hepatic lipidosis.
-Hopefully the awareness and prevention tips provided throughout this article will help your cat avoid a brush with this condition.
+Hopefully, the awareness and prevention tips provided throughout this article will help your cat avoid a brush with this condition.
 But should your cat’s ears, gums, or eyes ever turn yellow, please take them immediately for veterinary evaluation and attention.